VirtuslabRnD/scala3-coroutines/README.md

 - [ ] Calling one coroutine from the body of the other
 - [x] Inlining one coroutine in the body of the other
 - [ ] Handling of exceptions thrown in coroutine body
+- [ ] Opaque coroutine state
+- [ ] Composition of coroutine of different kind
 #### Syntax elements working correctly inside of coroutines:
 - [x] calls
 - [x] assingments